Bealby/Milestone-Project-2/README.md

 ---

-The website consists of five separate sections; Home, Gallery, Bio, Resume and Contact.
-These are centred between a navigation bar and footer that remain constant and similar throughout thus ensuring that the name and contact details are always visible for potential agents.

-The website is divided into four separate pages that can be clicked accordingly.
-It was decided against having too much content on one single page as the user could be found scrolling endlessely through images on their smaller devices.
-It also helps keep to the concise, simplistic selling goal of the Website, which requires only one click to get in contact with Lisa Fairfield.
+The Website's initial page has a potrait photo centrered in middle of page in front of a background horizontally divided by a white and light khaki color of, `rgb(209, 200, 171, 1)`.
+The page is kept minimal and simple with lot of 'real estate', to focal the user to the image and text, which draws them into clicking the link to open the main page.

+The main website consists of three separate sections; Home, Bio, and Map.
+The website is based on one scrolling page with three sections in the body.

 Much of the layout of the website used the Bootstrap Grid System of 'containers', 'rows' and 'columns'; styled by css.
 This allowed the Website to be clearly structured and for the content to be responsive.

 ### FEATURES OF THE WEBSITE

-**Header:** A bold, definitive font that can always be clicked to go back to index.html

 **Navigation Bar:** The slick, simplistic navigation bar is initially grey for each section, turning black (and remaining black) once clicked.
 The same feature